Test Driven Development with AI: Proven Workflow That Saved 2.5 Days

 Traditional TDD follows a simple cycle: write a failing test (red), write minimal code to make it pass (green), then refactor.
 We adapted this for AI-assisted development:

-Phase 1: Specification — Before any coding begins, we create a specification document that defines what we're building.
+Phase 1: Specification.
+Before any coding begins, create a specification document that defines what you are building.
 This includes requirements, acceptance criteria, and explicitly enumerated edge cases.
-This specification becomes the "contract" that constrains all subsequent work.
+This specification becomes the contract that constrains all subsequent work.

-Phase 2: Test Writing (Red) — With the specification complete, we prompt Claude to write comprehensive tests.
+Phase 2: Test writing (Red).
+With the specification complete, prompt Claude to write thorough tests.
 Critically, this happens before any implementation exists.
-Claude is explicitly told that implementation doesn't exist yet, preventing it from making assumptions about how the code will work.
-We run these tests to confirm they fail as expected.
+Claude is explicitly told that implementation does not exist yet, preventing it from making assumptions about how the code will work.
+Run these tests to confirm they fail as expected.

-Phase 3: Implementation (Green) — Only after tests are written and committed do we ask Claude to implement the feature.
+Phase 3: Implementation (Green).
+Only after tests are written and committed do you ask Claude to implement the feature.
 The instruction is specific: write the minimal code necessary to make the tests pass.
-This constraint prevents over-engineering and ensures the implementation is driven by requirements, not assumptions.
+This constraint prevents over-engineering and confirms the implementation is driven by requirements, not assumptions.

-Phase 4: Refactoring — With passing tests providing a safety net, we can refactor confidently.
-Claude can suggest improvements, and we can verify that refactoring doesn't break functionality by running the test suite.
+Phase 4: Refactoring.
+With passing tests providing a safety net, refactor confidently.
+Claude can suggest improvements, and you can verify that refactoring does not break functionality by running the test suite.

 Context Isolation: The Key to Consistent Results

 A critical aspect of our workflow is context isolation.
-When Claude is writing tests, there should not be implementation code in the context window.
-When it's writing implementation, it should focus only on making tests pass, not on what a "good" implementation might look like, independent of the tests.
+When Claude is writing tests, implementation code should not be in the context window.
+When it is writing implementation, it should focus only on making tests pass, not on what a "good" implementation might look like independent of the tests.

-We achieve this through structured prompting and, in more sophisticated setups, through Claude Code's sub-agent capabilities.
+We achieve this through structured prompting and, in more advanced setups, through Claude Code's sub-agent capabilities.
 Each phase gets exactly the context it needs and nothing more.
-This prevents the "bleeding" of implementation thinking into test writing and vice versa.

-The practical benefit is significant: two developers using this workflow on the same feature will produce remarkably similar code.
+The practical outcome is significant: two developers using this workflow on the same feature will produce remarkably similar code.
 The tests constrain the solution space, and the minimal-implementation requirement prevents stylistic divergence.

 CLAUDE.md Configuration

-We codify our TDD workflow in the project's CLAUDE.md file, which Claude Code reads automatically.
+We codify the TDD workflow in each project's CLAUDE.md file, which Claude Code reads automatically.
 This file includes:

 Testing conventions and frameworks used in the project